Co-ops

 These conditions end up favoring buyers with low(ish) incomes but significant assets, like retirees, young buyers whose parents are helping them out, or those with trust funds or an inheritance to lean on—not exactly the demographic you think of when talking about affordable housing.

-HDFCs often attract all-cash buyers because the building needs the cash to cover repairs or debts.
-And even if the building does accept a buyer with financing, locking down mortgage approval for a HDFC building can be difficult, as banks are wary of financing limited equity co-ops.
-(In the event of foreclosure, the bank would be bound to the same resale and income restrictions as the shareholder, making it a less appealing financial prospect.)
+HDFCs often prefer all-cash buyers because the building needs the cash to cover repairs or debts.
+And even if the building does accept a buyer with financing, locking down mortgage approval for a HDFC building can be difficult, because banks are wary of financing limited equity co-ops.
+In the event of foreclosure, the bank would be bound to the same resale and income restrictions as the shareholder, making it a less appealing financial prospect.

 “The price of an apartment may not be market price, but because it’s difficult to secure financing, you often have to come up with cash, and most people who would qualify for an HDFC under the income requirements do not have $250,000 lying around,” Joseph says.

-Another challenge facing some HDFC buildings is foreclosure: In the past several years, the city has foreclosed on dozens of HDFC buildings, where taxes, water, or sewage bills are past due, on the grounds they are “distressed.”
-When this happens, it's possible for ownership to be transferred to new management, and the building’s shareholders become tenants.
+Another challenge facing some HDFC buildings is foreclosure: Since their inception, the city has foreclosed on hundreds of HDFC buildings (60 in 2018 alone), where taxes, water, or sewage bills are past due, on the grounds they are “distressed.”
+When this happens, ownership can be transferred to new management, and the building’s shareholders become tenants.
 Situations like this highlight the importance of paying your taxes and utilities on time.

-Even with higher prices and eager speculators circulating, most HDFC co-ops are still primarily family- and community-oriented with residents in it for the long haul.
+Even with higher prices and eager speculators circulating, most HDFC co-ops are still primarily family- and community-oriented with residents in them for the long haul.

-This was the experience of Alice (who asked we use a pseudonym), a 20-something florist who, with the help of an inheritance, recently bought into a fixer-upper Williamsburg HDFC.
+This was the experience of Alice (who asked we use a pseudonym), a 20-something florist who, helped by an inheritance, recently bought into a fixer-upper Williamsburg HDFC.

 "I really like my neighbors," she says.
 "As a born-and-bred New Yorker, it's really refreshing to be in a building where almost everyone is older and has been here for a long time (especially in a neighborhood like Williamsburg).
 My downstairs neighbor grew up in her apartment, and a girl on the first floor is living in the apartment her mom bought in the ’80s.
 There are a lot of interesting characters and everyone is laid back."

-Indeed, many HDFC shareholders can opt to pass down their apartment to relatives, provided they follow specific guidelines for succession so it’s possible that generations of a family can live in one unit.
+Indeed, many HDFC shareholders can opt to pass down their apartment to relatives, provided they follow specific succession guidelines that allow generations of a family to live successively in the same unit.

 Even more so than in most co-ops, being engaged with how the building is run is often a key part of life in an HDFC.
-So it’s important to know the history of the program, and to be willing to participate in the governance of the building.
+It's essential to know the program's history and be willing to participate in its governance.

 HDFCs brick underground